auth0/docs/articles/multifactor-authentication/guardian/user-guide.md

 ![](/media/articles/mfa/guardian-recovery-code.png)

 ### Google Authenticator
 If you would prefer to use the Google Authenticator app, click on the link for Google Authenticator.
-You will need to download the Google Authenticator app on your mobile device.
+You will need to download Google Authenticator for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) or [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605)

 [Click here to learn more about Google Authenticator](https://support.google.com/accounts/answer/1066447)

 A code will appear, and you will have five minutes to scan the code before it expires.
 After scanning the code, you will get a six digit code to enter.
+Once you enter this code, you will see a confirmation screen which has a recovery code.
+If for some reason you do not have your mobile device, you will need this recovery code to login.
+Make sure to take note of this code and keep it somewhere safe.
+Check the box that you have recorded the code, and then you are logged in.

 ![](/media/articles/mfa/google-code.png)